-Quoted investments are valued according to Level 1 valuation methods.
+Quoted investments are valued according to Level 1 valuation methods (Arecor Therapeutics PLC shown on page 28).
 Unquoted equity, preference shares and loan stock are all valued according to Level 3 valuation methods.

 Investments held at fair value through profit or loss (Level 3) had the following movements: